jpvaishnav/Detect-Duplicate/README.md

-How google photos recommeends us to remove some duplicate photos from storage
+How google photos recommends to remove some duplicate photos from storage

-Let's play this game with opencv
+Let's try with opencv

--> Use cv2.absdiff() function compute the difference change and remove the duplicate if it passes a certain threshold (basic1.py)
+-> Use cv2.absdiff() function to compute the difference change and remove the duplicate if it passes a certain threshold (basic1.py)